Photo: Jacek Wojnarowski/Shutterstock

-Another great excuse to get in some luxury shopping in Bath is during the Bath Christmas Market, an annual event that draws thousands of visitors from across the UK and abroad.
+Another great excuse to get in some shopping is during the Bath Christmas Market, an annual event that draws thousands of visitors from across the UK and abroad.

-In keeping with Bath Christmas Market’s tradition of being distinctively British, each chalet sells a wide variety of high-quality artisan products, with some 60% of goods sold being handmade in the UK.
+In keeping with Bath Christmas Market’s tradition of being distinctively British, each chalet sells a wide variety of high-quality artisan products, with some 60 per cent of goods sold being handmade in the UK.
 Set in the picturesque streets surrounding Bath Abbey, there couldn’t be a more perfect and magical setting for a Christmas market.